roahmlab/RAPTOR/Coding/README.md

  - `eval_grad_f`: provide the gradient of the cost function.
  - `eval_g`: provide the constraints values.
  - `eval_jac_g`: provide the gradient (jacobian) of the constraints.
+ - `eval_h`: provide the hessian of the entire Lagrange multiplier.
  - `finalize_solution`: `Ipopt` will return a solution here (may be infeasible or not reach the constraint violation tolerance yet), but you can check things here if you want to take this as a valid solution.